Video Game / Castle Of Magic

 - Goomba Stomp: Many monsters can be stomped on, but not spiked ones.

 - Gravity Screw: Space World is full of them, where you must become charged in order to walk on the ceiling in certain areas.
 Even the boss, Trax, must be fought this way.

 - Harmless Freezing: Getting hit with a snowball just turns you into a snowman.
 This won't make you drop your gems, and it can be broken free of.

 - Helpful Mook: Most monsters can be turned into blocks, which can be stood on or pushed into other enemies.
 The bullet-shooting monsters' missiles also make useful platforms for you, and, in Space Land, the laser-spewing UFOs can turn you into a rather useful bee form.

-- The Hub: The castle, from which you can access all the worlds.
+- Hub Level: The castle, from which you can access all the worlds.